 The Silk Roads by Peter Frankopan

-In this book, Peter Frankopan wants to give an alternative insight in the history of the world by describing the history of the Persian region which has shaped and still shapes the world we live in today.
+In this book, Peter Frankopan wants to give an alternative insight into the history of the world by describing the history of the Persian region which has shaped and still shapes the world we live in today.
 Interesting.
-Amazon

 The Boy who Harnessed the Wind by William Kamkwamba